Carlos Salzedo: Teaching

 Salzedo based his teaching technique on the aesthetics of arm movement, focusing on the movements of specific body parts.
-He taught that a harpist's elbows should be parallel to each other and the floor, and that a true legato was impossible on the harp, while Grandjany taught that the left arm should be lower than the right and that advanced finger techniques could produce a legato on the harp.
+He taught that a harpist's elbows should be parallel to each other and the floor, and that a true legato was impossible on the harp.
 Nijinski once commented that Salzedo's hands "explain the music before the music starts."
-From this a subsequent discussions, Salzedo developed principles of gesture for harpists that enhance listeners' enjoyment.
-Salzedo also paid special attention to finger and pedal markings on the harp, to the extent that harp composers started to include finger and pedal markings in their music.
-Mariette Bitter describes his charisma as a teacher: "He could bewitch a young harpist with his charm and understanding inside of a half hour, even though she knew and felt his iron will was lurking underneath."
+From subsequent discussions with Nijinski, Salzedo developed principles of gesture for harpists that enhance listeners' enjoyment.
+Salzedo also paid special attention to fingerings and pedal markings on the harp music, to the extent that harp composers started to include finger and pedal markings in their scores.
+Mariette Bitter described his charisma as a teacher: "He could bewitch a young harpist with his charm and understanding inside of a half hour, even though she knew and felt his iron will was lurking underneath."

 At Josef Hoffman's invitation, Salzedo founded the harp department at the Curtis Institute of Music in 1924.
 He also taught at Juilliard School until 1937.
 An average of thirty-five harpists populated the harp colony during each summer in Camden, which started in 1931.
 Some studied with Salzedo while others studied with other harp teachers.
 Salzedo's students had two or three lessons per week.
-As popularity increased, up to 300 harpists have been to the colony in a single summer.
+As its popularity increased, up to 300 harpists would come to the colony in a single summer.
 Salzedo was teaching at Camden until his death in 1961, after which Alice Chalifoux took over as head of the colony.